4k5h1t/NB-Spam-Classifier-Project/README.md

-# Naive Bayes for spam filtering
+# Filtering Spam E-mails using a NAive Bayes Classifier